 1. The audience can share candid experiences

 Sometimes, a numerical metric may not denote much beyond a rating or a satisfaction scale.
-To collect detailed responses ,you have to offer an open section where customers can share the rating and explain the reason for the rating.
-Using this approach, you’ll gain additional insight and uncover unexpected perspectives.
+You have to offer an open section where customers can share the rating and explain the reason for the rating.
+Marketers will gain additional insight and uncover unexpected perspectives.
 Open-ended questions are an excellent tool for exploring new topics.
 People can share certain keywords that can help you curate better strategies as an upgrade.

 3. Get details on negative feedback